pmndrs/react-spring/readme.md

 1. It only animates element styles and attributes, the values you receive _are opaque objects, not regular values_
 2. Receiving elements must be `animated.[elementName]`, for instance `div` becomes `animated.div`
-3. If you need to interpolate styles use the `template` string literal
+3. If you need to interpolate styles use the `template` string literal or `interpolate`

 ```jsx
 import { Spring, animated, template } from 'react-spring'